When you go for a job interview or are about to give a speech, anxiety is there to make you doubt yourself.

 What Does Fish Oil Contain?

-These acids (EPA and DHA) are naturally found in fatty fish such as sardines, trout, mackerel, and salmon or in an extracted form such as fish oil capsules or fish oil tablets.
+These are primarily found in fatty fish like sardines, trout, mackerel, and salmon, and are also available in supplements like capsules or tablets.

 Fish oil also contains considerable amounts of Vitamin A and D, which boost the body’s immune system.